The Skinny guide to Edinburgh's New Town

 Look behind the chain stores and new developments, and Edinburgh's New Town is home to great pubs and cafes, exciting food and world-class art

-Princes St Gardens lie on either side of the National Galleries of Scotland, and offer a pleasant space to walk or sit in the shade of Edinburgh Castle.
-There’s a playpark, public toilets and cafe in the West gardens, plus the restored Ross Fountain looks great on the ‘gram.
+Princes Street Gardens lie on either side of the National Galleries of Scotland, and offer a pleasant space to walk or sit in the shade of Edinburgh Castle.
+There’s a playpark, public toilets and cafe in the West Gardens, plus the restored Ross Fountain looks great on the ‘gram.
 Beyond the centre, enjoy gazing upon the fences of the many and various private parklands which are only accessible to keyholders from very specific catchment areas.

 Deeper into the New Town, a local Victorian pub experience can be had in the cosy and very red Kay’s Bar (39 Jamaica St).
 The Cumberland (1-3 Cumberland St) features possibly the city’s best beer garden; observe the area’s unique sartorial style, from Barbour jackets to the ubiquitous red trousers of the off-duty men of means.